dvdprsn/Dynamo-DataLoader/readme.md

 ```

 - `add_data/` directory -> This contains the csv files for bulk appending NEW data to the tables.
 Included in the submission is two files to serve as an example for how this works and for format.
 This is explained further below
+- Changes to input CSV files - The only change was adding the header to the un_shortlist.csv file

 - The main 3 functionalities we were tasked to implement have been divided into 3 seprate programs accordingly.
 - The program `create_load.py` should be executed first as this will create the tables and load them with the provided csv data.